 - CD34: negative in mast cells, but positive in CD34-positive blasts

 - CD30: brightly expressed in well-differentiated SM (which typically lacks the KIT D816V mutation and lacks CD25 expression) and variably expressed in other types of SM

 Tests for other markers are performed based on pathology findings.

 KIT Mutational Analysis

 All individuals suspected of having SM should undergo KIT mutational analysis.
 In adult patients, an activating KIT D816V mutation is found in >80% of all cases.
 Individuals with SM and KIT D816V are resistant to certain therapies (eg, imatinib).

 KIT testing can be performed on bone marrow or peripheral blood.
 Traditionally, KIT mutational testing was performed only on bone marrow because bone marrow lesional tissue has a higher concentration of mast cells.
 However, highly specific allele-specific oligonucleotide (ASO) or digital droplet (dd)-qPCRs can be used to detect the mutation in peripheral blood in nearly all adult patients with typical SM and is the preferred methodology.
-If a KIT D186V mutation is detected in peripheral blood, a bone marrow biopsy should be performed to evaluate for SM, including the subtype of disease, and the presence of an associated hematologic neoplasm (found in ~30% of all patients with SM).
+If a KIT D186V mutation is detected in peripheral blood, a bone marrow biopsy should be performed to evaluate for SM, including the subtype of disease, and the presence of an associated hematologic neoplasm (found in approximately 30% of all patients with SM).
 Bone marrow biopsy should also be performed in cases with a high suspicion of SM even when no KIT mutation is detectable in the peripheral blood.
 In a small number of cases, patients could have mutations in locations other than KIT D816V, and sequencing of the entire KIT gene by next generation sequencing (NGS) or a similar sensitive methodology might be considered to inform treatment and target therapies.

 Yearly monitoring for SM and CM with no complications is appropriate, unless symptoms worsen.
 Laboratory tests that may be useful for assessment include serum tryptase measurements of mast cell burden, CBC, and chemistry panels.